saanvichangti27/PrivateBin-git-it-girls/README.md

 Unlike standard PrivateBin, which stores decryption keys in the URL fragment, this project uses a separate out-of-band **Access Code** model.
 This prevents the server from ever seeing the decryption secrets, even in URL access logs.

+(please note that the first time a link is getting created it takes some time to load the server, the next time onwards it becomes fast)
 ---

 ## 🌟 Key Features